adamchainz/django-mysql/docs/model_fields/enum_field.rst

        not.

-       Also the empty string has strange behaviour with ``ENUM``, acting somewhat like ``NULL``, but not entirely; therefore it's recommended you have Strict Mode on.
+       Also the empty string has strange behaviour with ``ENUM``, acting somewhat like ``NULL``, but not entirely.
+It is therefore recommended you ensure Strict Mode is on.